 If you haven’t already done so, creating an estate plan during your peak earning years will ensure that you control what happens to you and your assets in order to stay out of court and from conflict.

-- If you do not have a medical power of attorney in place, your significant other may not be able to make important medical decisions for you.
+Without an estate plan in place, you could leave yourself or your loved ones unprotected.
+If you don’t have a living will and become incapacitated, you may undergo treatments that you do not want.
+If you do not have a medical power of attorney in place, your significant other may not be able to make important medical decisions for you.

 If you don’t have a financial power of attorney in place, your spouse will not be able to access your assets that are in your name alone or that require two signatures.
 Your spouse will be forced to go to court to be appointed as your conservator, a process that often costs more than a complete estate plan.